aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

  })
 ```

-In this tutorial we'll focus on Query DSL and its three main groups of
+Let's focus on Query DSL and its three main groups of
 requests: term-level, full-text and boolean.
 You will also see how to
 use the Lucene query string syntax inside Query DSL.